The-Evil-Pickle/Replay-the-Spire/README.md

  * Honey Jar + Question Card doesn't stack.
  * Compile Driver doesn't count custom orbs.
  * When Raider's Mask evokes a dark orb, it may cause one of your other orbs to skip activating its passive effect.
- * This mod adds so many relics the scrollbar on the relic collection screen doesn't go far enough down for you to see all of them.